dmidlo/histdata.com-tools/README.md

   --quality-report PATH
-                        write the full machine-readable JSON quality report to PATH
+                        write the full machine-readable JSON quality report to PATH --quality-preflight-report PATH
+                        write the publish-safe JSON quality preflight report to PATH --quality-preflight-evidence PATH
+                        use a saved quality preflight JSON report as evidence before a large cache-backed --quality run --quality-preflight-sample-size COUNT
-  --quality-profile PATH
+                        number of cache-size quantile targets to benchmark --quality-profile PATH
                         read a JSON quality profile with rule thresholds, severities, and modeling assumptions